LuigiStammati/DRY-Ansible-for-Network-Automation/README.md

 Complete list of Features:

-* Inspect network topology to automatically
+* Inspect the network topology and automatically represent links and interfaces
 * Generate and provision OSPF underlay configuration
 * Generate and provision EBGP underlay configuration
 * Generate and provision multiple LAGs configuration